Food and Nutrition Services

 - Level 2 Weight Management Certificate

 Adhering to a diet that meets your specific nutritional needs can be difficult.

 Researching the pros and cons of various types of food and keeping track

 of all the serving sizes can feel overwhelming, which is why we are here

 to help.
-At Kirby Medical Center, you can work with a registered dietitian
+At Kirby Medical Center, you can work our registered dietitians

-With a doctor's referral, people can receive individual or group medical
+With a doctor’s referral, you can receive individual medical nutrition

 - Gaining or losing weight